Get a monitor and contributor to air quality data in your city.

 ---|---|---|

-PM2.5 concentration in Aurora air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Aurora is currently 5.4 times the WHO annual air quality guideline value

 Day | Pollution level | Weather | Temperature | Wind |